Cornell-Wildlife-Health-Lab/SOP4CWD-website/docs/warehouse/models/RiskWeightedSurveillanceQuotasModel.md

 # Risk-Weighted Surveillance Quotas Model
 *Deployed*

 The Risk-Weighted Surveillance Quotas Model incorporates risk factors for CWD, including anthropogenic (human-related) and demographic (host population) forces to calculate surveillance quotas per sub-administrative area.
-Surveillence targets can be used by agencies to plan upcoming surveillance across a region, state, province, or nation.
+Surveillance targets can be used by agencies to plan upcoming surveillance across a region, state, province, or nation.

 ## Geographical Scale
 * Administrative area, subdivided into a sub-administrative areas